MagnusBai/YJC_delivery_company_model/README.md

 It is a good choice to reply at once and put request into a TODO-message-queue, in which, every task of the request would be tackled routinely.

-I have few experience in WSGI and Web Communication model, so I write this quick and dirty implementation for PokeStar.
+I have few experience in WSGI and messaging pattern, so I write this quick and dirty implementation for PokeStar.

 ------